kaden175ck/Mini-JS-Projects/Form Validation/Readme.md

-## Basic Form validation using JavaScript and HTLM
+## Basic Form validation using Vinilla JavaScript, HTML and CSS